Qualifications and experience

 Some of the degrees you can apply for to enter the nursing field are a Bachelor of Nursing, Bachelor of Science (majoring in Nursing) or a Bachelor of Nursing (Advanced Studies).

 If you want to do double degrees, you can also do a Bachelor of Behavioural Science (Psychology), Bachelor of Rural Health Practice, Bachelor of Clinical Practice (Paramedic), or Bachelor of Public Health.
-They may be other personal bachelors you can also undertake next to your nursing degree.
+They may be other bachelor degrees you could also undertake in addition to your nursing degree.

 To be able to practice as an RN, you must apply to the Nursing and Midwifery Board of Australia (NMBA).
 This has to be renewed every year.